 a new UI element in the component configuration in KBC:

-You want the processor to execute on the output of your component, which means that the
+You want the processor to execute on the output of your component; it means that the

 above should be inserted into the

 If you run the above configuration, you’ll receive an error: